antononcube/Raku-LLM-Functions/docs/Using-engineered-prompts_woven.md

 # ================================================================================
 # Raku SDK for Resend
 # --------------------------------------------------------------------------------
-# There once was a SDK called Raku,
+# There once was a coder named Fred,
-# To resend messages, it knew what to do.
+# Who needed an SDK to embed.
-# With its code so neat,
+# With Raku in hand,
-# It made messages repeat,
+# He could easily command,
-# Ensuring they reached their destination, true!
+# And his code was a masterpiece, widespread.
 # ================================================================================
 # A module that allows true inline use of Brainfuck code
 # --------------------------------------------------------------------------------
-# There once was a module so fine,
+# There once was a module, quite neat,
-# That let Brainfuck code intertwine.
+# For Brainfuck it offered a treat.
-# With each line of code,
+# Inline use was its aim,
-# It would cleverly decode,
+# With rhyme scheme to claim,
-# Inline use, a feat so divine.
+# Coding tricks in a limerick, sweet!
 # ================================================================================
 # ML::FindTextualAnswer provides function(s) for finding sub-strings in given text that appear to answer given questions.
 # --------------------------------------------------------------------------------
-# There once was a function so fine,
+# When searching for text that's been sought,
-# To find answers in text, it'd shine.
+# ML::FindTextualAnswer's been brought.
-# ML::FindTextualAnswer,
+# With functions precise,
-# Helps queries uncover,
+# It finds answers nice,
-# Sub-strings that fit questions, it's prime!
+# To questions, it's surely a thought.
 ```

 -------